druglogics/gitsbe/README.md

 example above.
 The output directory with all the generated result files when running the `gitsbe.Launcher` will be in the same directory where the configuration file is.
+- Running the `gitsbe.Launcher` with no parameters generates a usage/options message.